How to create offer letters for employees in Colombia [2024]

 Jul 20, 2023

-This step in the hiring process may seem straightforward, but it's actually trickier than you think.
+This step in the hiring process may seem straightforward, but it's trickier than you think.
 In many countries, an offer letter is a legally binding contract—and it needs to meet certain requirements to comply with local labor codes and employment laws.
 When you send your offer letter to a job candidate in Colombia, it's your chance to outline important aspects of the employment relationship, including the roles and responsibilities of both your employee and you, their employer.

 Requirements for employment contracts in Colombia